Lunar Time in General Relativity: The Lunar Coordinate Time

 The Earth-Moon system is a binary system bounded by the mutual gravitational force of attraction.
 For this reason, it is convenient to single out in Eq. \eqref{2} those terms that belong to the Earth-Moon system from those that belong to the external massive bodies.
 This is achieved by shifting the origin of BCRS to geocenter which leads to transformation of the relative radius vector, \bal{3} {\bm r}_{\L\A}&=&{\bm x}_{\L}-{\bm r}_{\A}=({\bm x}_{\L}-{\bm x}_{\E})+({\bm x}_{\E}-{\bm r}_{\A})={\bm r}_{\L\E}+{\bm r}_{\E\A}\;, \ea where ${\bm r}_{\L\E}={\bm x}_\L-{\bm x}_\E$ is the radius vector of the Moon with respect to the Earth.
 Taking the transformation of the BCRS coordinates of the Moon, ${\bm x}_\L={\bm x}_\E+{\bm r}_{\L\E}$ and differentiating it with respect to TCB yields the transformation of the lunar velocity, \bal{3a} {\bm v}_\L&=&{\bm v}_\E+{\bm v}_{\L\E}\;, \ea where ${\bm v}_{\L\E}:={\bm v}_{\L}-{\bm v}_{\E}$ is the relative velocity of the Moon with respect to the Earth.

-Transformations \eqref{3} and \eqref{3a} allow us to consider the orbital motion of the Moon with respect to the Earth but not with respect to the barycenter of the solar system.
-Effectively, transformations \eqref{3} and \eqref{3a} are the Galilean coordinate transformations from the BCRS to GCRS which are sufficient at the level of the 1st post-Newtonian approximation.
-More exact post-Newtonian transformations from the BCRS to GCRS are given, e.g., in \citep[section 5]{kopeikin_2011book} but the post-Newtonian corrections to Eqs. \eqref{3} and \eqref{3a} are exceedingly small and will be ignored in the present paper.
+{Transformations \eqref{3} and \eqref{3a} allow us to consider the orbital motion of the Moon with respect to the Earth, but not with respect to the barycenter of the solar system.
+These transformations are essentially the Galilean coordinate transformations from the BCRS to GCRS, which are sufficient at the level of the first post-Newtonian approximation.
+We will analyze this in detail in the following sections.}

+{More precise second post-Newtonian terms in Eqs. \eqref{1} and \eqref{2} require the inclusion of post-Newtonian corrections to Eqs. \eqref{3} and \eqref{3a}, complicating the overall mathematical analysis of lunar time.
+However, we have a valid physical reason to ignore these complications at this stage of our theoretical study.
+The Einstein principle of equivalence applied to the Earth-Moon system indicates that the effects of the gravitational field of the Sun and other major bodies of the solar system on the gravitational physics of the Earth-Moon system are reduced merely to tidal effects \citep{kopeikin_2007PhRvL,kopeikin_2010CeMDA}.
+This holds true not only in the first post-Newtonian approximation of the order of ${\mathcal O}\left(c^{-2}\right)$, as we will demonstrate below, but also in the second post-Newtonian approximation of the order of ${\mathcal O}\left(c^{-4}\right)$ --- see \citep{xiekop_2010} for more detail.}

+{The only significant contribution to the relative rate of the lunar coordinate time (TCL) with respect to TCG in the second post-Newtonian approximation arises from terms that depend exclusively on either the internal characteristics of the Earth-Moon system or the products of tidal terms with the square of the orbital velocity of the Earth around the Sun \citep{brumkop1989NC,xiekop_2010}.
+Consequently, the contribution of the second post-Newtonian terms in the TCL-TCG transformation is of the order of either $(v_{\L\E}/c)^4$, $(v_{\L\E}/c)^2 (\mu_\E/c^2 r_{\L\E})$ or $(v_\E/c)^2(\mu_\S/c^2 r_{\E\S})(r_{\L\E}/r_{\S\E})^2$.
+These terms induce a secular drift in lunar time, but they are all on the order of a few times $10^{-8}$ ns/day, rendering them practically unnoticeable.
+These arguments, based on the principle of equivalence, demonstrate that all second post-Newtonian order terms are exceedingly small and will be ignored in the remainder of this paper. }